 If there is one truth we must understand: healthy relationships (which must be the end goal) require more than emotions.
 Emotions are a roller coaster with unstable highs and lows.

 Somewhere in my thoughts, I thought falling in love would solve my self-esteem issues but it didn’t.
 It was my responsibility to work on the cracks in myself, not the duty of a lofty passionate emotion called love.
 Never forget, love won’t pay your debts neither will it fix your horrible attitude.
 Wake the hell up!

-Come on!
-You have sung the catchy hook of Bruno Mar’s Grenade.
-“But Darling I can catch a grenade for you… Throw my hand on a blade for you…Go through all this pain, take a bullet straight through my brain…” I call bull!!
+I bet you have sung the catchy hook of Bruno Mar’s Grenade– “…but darling I can catch a grenade for you…throw my hand on a blade for you…Go through all this pain, take a bullet straight through my brain…” I call bullshit!!

-I recount, missing an exam to be with my girlfriend back then when she told me she had caught a cold and a headache.
-Being all jumpy and trying to win “Boyfriend of the Year Award” talked me out of writing the exam to buy her Pro Cold.
-Oh, Lord!!!!
-I know you probably are shell-shocked as to why I did this!
-But then people have worse stories than these.
+I recount missing an exam to be with my girlfriend back then when she told me she had caught a cold and a headache.
+Being all jumpy and trying to win “Boyfriend 0f The Year” award”, she talked me out of writing the exam to buy her cold medications.
+Good Lord!
+I know you probably are shell-shocked as to why I did this.
+But then, people have worse stories than mine.

-If you are a Disney fan; from Cinderella to Snow White to Puss in Boots, there is always “They Lived Happily Ever After” before the credits roll.
-I bet it’s a pun.
-In Real life, there are no happily ever after.
-Our siblings suck the hell out of us, our partners sometimes bore us to nuts; these are the realities of life.
+Ever read a Disney book?
+The Cinderellas and Snow Whites?
+If yes, pretty sure you are familiar with the popular “they lived happily ever after”.
+In real life, there are no happily ever afters.
+Our siblings suck the hell out of us, our partners sometimes bore us to nuts.
+These are the realities of life.
 There are no perfect endings.
-It takes work to make things like love work.
+It takes hard work to make things like love work.
 You don’t sit in front of a mirror applying makeup all day expecting your love life to blossom.

-Truth is: Love takes persistent work.
+Love surely takes persistent work.
 There are bound to be problems which will only evolve into another and so on.
 Such is life.
 Quit the telenovela happy endings, it just doesn’t exist!